SofGyulambaryan/Migrating-to-Cloud-Using-Kubernetes/README.md

 ## Overview

 Nordlys is migrating its application to a cloud infrastructure using Kubernetes.
 This document will provide short description on how to prepare a sample application, working environment and then deploy the image.

 ## Objectives

-- Create a Dockerfile for your app to build a docker image.
+- Create a Dockerfile for your app to build a Docker image.
-- Deploy your app image into Kubernetes cluster.
+- Deploy your app image into the Kubernetes cluster.

 ## Audience